 Approved Engineering Contractors

-SWEPCO currently has approved the use of the following contractors for engineering review of proposals:
+SWEPCO Arkansas currently has approved the use of the following contractor for engineering review of proposals:

-SWEPCO will perform all engineering review using internal resources or one of the above contractors.
+SWEPCO Arkansas will perform all engineering reviews using internal resources or the above contractor.